Structured Actor-Critic for Managing Public Health Points-of-Dispensing: Literature Review

 \section{Literature Review}

 In this section, we provide a brief review of related literature.
-The upper level inventory decisions in this paper are closely related to both lost-sales and perishable inventory models.
+The upper-level replenishment decisions in this paper are closely related to both lost-sales and perishable inventory models.
 In the lost-sales case, \citet{nahmias1979simple} constructs simple myopic approximations for three variations of the classical model with lead time. \citet{ha1997inventory} studies a single-item, make-to-stock production model with several demand classes and lost sales and constructs stock-rationing levels for the optimal policy. \citet{mohebbi2003supply} focuses on random supply interruptions in lost-sales inventory systems with positive lead times. \citet{zipkin2008old} finds that the standard base-stock policy performs poorly compared to some other heuristic policies.
 We also refer readers to \citet{bijvank2011lost} for a detailed review.
 Our public health application is also somewhat related to the problems studied in perishable inventory models \citep{janssen2016literature}, even though our motivating application does not require us to explicitly model age.

 Related to our hierarchical model is the case of multi-echelon systems, where, for example, an upper echelon (e.g. a central warehouse) replenishes the inventory of a lower echelon (e.g. a retailer) that serves demand \citep{clark1960optimal}. \citet{tan1974optimal} studies the optimal ordering and allocation policies for the upper echelon and \citet{graves1996multiechelon} constructs an allocation policy for the multi-echelon system.
-In the model of \citet{chen2000staggered}, each retailer is allowed to replenish once from the warehouse during an ordering cycle. \citet{van2007optimal} shows the optimality of base-stock policies and derives newsvendor-type equations for the optimal base-stock levels.
+In the model of \citet{chen2000staggered}, each retailer is allowed to replenish once from the warehouse during an ordering cycle. \citet{van2007optimal} shows the optimality of base-stock policies and derives newsvendor-type equations for the optimal base-stock levels. \citet{zhou2013multi} studies a multi-product multi-echelon inventory system. \citet{grob2018inventory} aims to optimize the reorder points of both echelons given fixed order quantities.
+Our model expands upon this literature in that the optimization problems for the two echelons are modeled as two nested MDPs (or a ``hierarchical'' MDP).
+We show the concavity of the value function of both the upper-level and lower-level, which is then utilized to derive the structured actor-critic algorithm.